abelmehari/abelmehari.github.io/_portfolio/Unveiling the Potential Open Banking in Developing Countries - A Regression Analysis..md

 3. *Structure of the Study*

 In our research proposal, we commenced by providing a comprehensive definition of open banking, expounded on the significance of Application Programming Interfaces (APIs), and elucidated the primary gaps prevalent in the current open banking landscape.
-Moving to section two, we delved into an exploration of significant research studies conducted in the field of open banking.Section three of our proposal is dedicated to the application of regression analysis as a method for quantifying the performance of open banking in developed countries, scrutinizing its response to external factors.
-Furthermore, we aim to extrapolate from these findings whether the same analytical framework can be extended to predict the potential performance of open banking in the context of developing countries.In the subsequent section, section four, we propose the titles for individual chapters within the comprehensive study, providing an overview of the structure and content of the forthcoming research.Finally, in section five, we outline a research timetable, offering a well-defined schedule for the study's progression and key milestones.
+Moving to section two, we delved into an exploration of significant research studies conducted in the field of open banking.
+Section three of our proposal is dedicated to the application of regression analysis as a method for quantifying the performance of open banking in developed countries, scrutinizing its response to external factors.
+Furthermore, we aim to extrapolate from these findings whether the same analytical framework can be extended to predict the potential performance of open banking in the context of developing countries.
+In the subsequent section, section four, we propose the titles for individual chapters within the comprehensive study, providing an overview of the structure and content of the forthcoming research.
+Finally, in section five, we outline a research timetable, offering a well-defined schedule for the study's progression and key milestones.
 This timetable will serve as a guide for the effective execution of the research, ensuring its successful completion.

 **2- LITERATURE REVIEW**